Updated December 6, 2025; December 29, 2025, Feb.2/56

 Reminder 3 to self:

-The above two reminders are about what causes change in my brain: persistent practice that builds alternate memory centers.
-Change doesn’t come from judgement or punishment or encouragement or copying rules or help from another.
-So I’m free not to use them, and I’m especially free of needing to judge myself for not using them.
-To repeat in another way: the only thing that changes my brain is seeing through the tricks my anxiety plays on me to solve itself, and disbelieving them, over and over again.
-Only then will I have built a new memory center, a new planet, of bitching and complaining that pulls my focus into it and emits true responses.
+The above two reminders are about what causes change in my brain: persistent practice that builds alternate memory centres.
+Change doesn’t come from judgment or punishment or encouragement or copying rules or help from another.
+So I’m free not to use them, and I’m especially free from needing to judge myself for not using them.

 Reminder 4 to self: